qtnc/swan/docs/language-syntax.md

 * while
 * yield

-5 keywords currently not used but reserved for potential future use:
+2 keywords currently not used but reserved for potential future use:

 * async
 * await
-* case
-* default
-* switch

 ## Literal values
 * Boolean values: true, false